 15. Cheese Yaki Onigiri (Grilled Rice Ball)

-Yaki onigiri or grilled rice balls are also popular.
-This one is with cheese.
+Yaki Onigiri (grilled rice balls) is also a popular choice.
 Mix soy sauce with rice, add cheese, form a triangle shape, and cook on a pan until browned.
+The aroma of freshly baked rice and melting cheese will certainly appeal to your appetite!

 16. Shio (Salt)